w3c/wai-tutorials/source/menus/styling.html.erb.md

 ## General considerations

-Menus often use images, such as icons that are decorative or that communicate functionality.
+Menus often use images, such as icons, that can be decorative or communicate functionality.
 These require text alternatives, as described in the [Images Tutorial](/images/index.html).
-Also color contrast requirements are applicable to menus and menu items.
+Also contrast requirements are applicable to menus and their items.

 ### Location